Android-for-Python/Camera4Kivy/README.md

 On a desktop the value is a directory that must exist.

-On Android the value can only be `'shared'` or `'private'`, other values are ignored.
-The value `'shared'` specifies Android shared storage `DCIM/<appname>` (this is also the default).
+On Android the value can only be `'shared'` or `'private'`, other values default to 'shared'.
+The value `'shared'` specifies Android shared storage `DCIM/<appname>`.
 The value `'private'` specifies app local storage `app_storage_path()/DCIM`.
 If you want a different location use 'private' and move the resulting file based on the path provided by filepath_callback.

 ##### subdir